nofaryung/twitter-bdp/README.md

 the UI should be available via `http://twitty.com` in yr browser.

 ## Usage 📊
-Enter an authors name in the input box and press the button to recive a graph showing the distribution of the sentiment of their tweets press the second button to recive a graph of the amount of tweets by all authors
+option 1: Enter an authors name in the input box and press the button to recive a graph showing the distribution of the sentiment of their tweets option 2: press the second button to recive a graph of the amount of tweets by all authors option 3: Top Tweets by Likes and Shares option 4: Top 10 Users by Content Volume option 4: Analysis Based on Token - Enter tokens the analysis will be based on the table that partiotined by word

 ## Cleanup